 ‘The study of places and the relationships between people and their environments.
 Geographers explore both the physical properties of Earth’s surface and the human societies spread across it.
 They also examine how human culture interacts with the natural environment, and the way that locations and places can have an impact on people.
 Geography seeks to understand where things are found, why they are there, and how they develop and change over time.’.

 We value fieldwork and first-hand experiences.
 Using our minibus we have access to our wonderful locality.
 We can study rivers from source to mouth, mountains and coastlines by walking on them.
-We also meet with the people who manage our environment (such as the National Trust Rangers) and learn about the importance of their work.
+We also meet with the people who manage our environment (such as the National Trust Rangers) and learn about the importance of their work and take time to be still and appreciate the beauty that surrounds us.

-Throughout our work, we always make connections with our school vision, 'Created to do Good' Ephesians 2:10.
+Our work is rooted in our school Christian vision, 'Created to do Good' Ephesians 2:10.